IIT-EnergySystemModels/openTEPES/doc/rst/Projects.rst

 - `Highly-efficient and flexible integration of biomass and renewable hydrogen for low-cost combined heat and power generation to the energy system (Bio-FlexGen) <https://bioflexgen.eu/>`_, developed for the **European Union**.
 September 2021 - August 2024.
   `J.P.
 Chaves <https://www.iit.comillas.edu/people/jchaves>`_, `A. Ramos <https://www.iit.comillas.edu/people/aramos>`_, `J.F.
 Gutierrez <https://www.iit.comillas.edu/people/jgutierrez>`_

-    It aims to significantly increase the efficiency, flexibility and cost effectiveness of renewable energy-based combined heat and power plants (CHP), enabling them to play a key role in integrating fluctuating renewable energy into the energy system, and therefore making a significant contribution to the decarbonization of the energy system.
+    It aims to significantly increase the efficiency, flexibility, and cost effectiveness of renewable energy-based combined heat and power plants (CHP), enabling them to play a key role in integrating fluctuating renewable energy into the energy system and therefore making a significant contribution to the decarbonization of the energy system.

 .. image:: ../img/BioFlexGen.png
    :scale: 50%